|

 For simplicity, the instructions on this page assume that you only have one

-Exchange server in your organisation.
+Exchange server in your organization.

 If you have multiple Exchange servers, there are a few minor differences which